Sekino Jun'ichirō

 Sekino Jun'ichirō (関野 凖一郎) was a Japanese woodblock printer, one of the major postwar artists of the sosaku hanga ("creative print") movement.

 Early life

 Sekino Jun'ichirō was born in 1914 in the Yasukata district of Aomori, Aomori Prefecture, in northern Japan.
 From a young age he immersed himself in the study of printmaking.
 In middle school he started a magazine Ryokuju-mu ("Dream of Green Foliage") devoted to poetry and print.
+His father was a merchant of agricultural products.
+From a young age Sekino was inspired by Munakata, who came from his same hometown and to whom he often turned for advice; engraving was his first passion, followed by woodblock printing, and already in this early period he took an interest in bunraku theatre.
+He had already produced a folio of prints depicting insects before beginning his studies with Kon Junzō in 1931.

 Sekino studied at Nishida Takeo's Japanese Etching Institute and enrolled at private school to learn oil painting and drawing.
 From 1931 he studied intaglio printmaking and lithography under Kon Junzō who considered his pupil "an artistic genius."

+His artistic training would, however, prove to be fundamentally self-taught, shaped above all by his own study of old Japanese and European masters such as Sharaku, Hiroshige, Toulouse-Lautrec, Rembrandt, Munch, Dufy, Zorn, Kollwitz and, especially, Albrecht Dürer.

 In 1935 Sekino submitted an etching of Aomori harbor to a government sponsored Teiten exhibition and won a first prize.
 Later the same year he was awarded a prize for print exhibited at the Nihon Hanga Kyokai (Japanese Print Association).
 He joined the Nihon Hanga Kyokai in 1938, and the Kokugakai (National Picture Association) in 1940.
+Sekino had already begun exhibiting with the Nihon Hanga Kyōkai from 1932, and also took part in the Chokojuto (1932) and Shin Hanga (1935) exhibitions; in 1936 he produced the print for an illustrated book by Takeo Takei.
+Sekino constantly dreamed of moving to Tokyo, but family obligations and the family's fertilizer business kept him in Aomori until his mother died and the business failed.